 To me, Christmas Eve is all about that nostalgic silent night.
 The idea of quietly falling snow, a hush that blankets a city and soothing candlelight is all I need.
-How does one capture that quiet feeling in home design?
+How does one capture that quiet, serene feeling in home design?

 I think it can be achieved though the infusion of winter whites and soothing lights.
 The New Victorian Ruralist always posts the most romantic and moody images, ones that perfectly capture this notion of “quiet” design.